AndyyyLi/combatant-creator/README.md

 feature that is present in every game I've played, from choosing cosmetics and weapons in Team Fortress 2 to picking my favourite character skin in League of Legends, thus I would be very interested in creating a character designing application myself!

+## User Stories

+- As a user, I want to be able to pick and add an item to my character
+- As a user, I want to be able to switch an item on my character to another item of the same category
+- As a user, I want to be able to see what my character has equipped so far
+- As a user, I want to be able to select an item to learn more about it (i.e. its description and stat bonuses)